 Tine celebrates the well-crafted and hand-powered tools required to produce organically grown vegetables on a small scale, and toil honors the choice to labor outside year round to grow fresh, seasonal food.

 We believe the food we eat tells the stories of our lives and our values.
-As a result, we are committed to small-scale farming practices that preserve and restore the land; contribute to the local community; and produce the best FRUITS, VEGETABLES, FLOWERS, and EGGS.
+As a result, we are committed to small-scale farming practices that preserve and restore the land; contribute to the local community; and produce the best FRUITS, VEGETABLES, and FLOWERS.
 On the farm, we use only organic sources of fertilizers and pest control as well as techniques that conserve our soil and protect the watershed.
 Farming is a part of everyone's life.
 Together, we all depend on the food we eat and the farms that produce that food.
 We believe in small, local farms that allow us to know our farmer and trust in the quality of our food sources.
 Your support - as friends, family, customers, members, and volunteers - is vital to our work.

 Our Farmer and Our Family

 Nathan has been farming for since 2009.
 He began his work at Hillside Farm in Media, PA where he managed a 140-member CSA supported by Greener Partners.
 As an apprentice and ultimately the farm manager, Nathan learned the fundamentals of breaking new ground, cultivating diverse crops, and establishing sustainable practices.
 Most recently he worked as the head farmer at Greensgrow Farms in Philadelphia, PA, a nonprofit urban farm committed to using farming to restore urban spaces.
 As a member of the Greensgrow family, Nathan practiced farming as a tool for both environmental and social justice.
 Nathan is proud to be practicing these skills now on his own farm.

 Nathan's love for farming has spread to the whole family.
 His wife Kerry, their son Del, and their new baby Eve are enthusiastic partners in the Tine & Toil venture.